Pandelune/ab-boilerplate/README.md

 You may update `projectNum` in `constants.js`: it is the ID of your project on AB.
 It is only used to generate random numbers, so if you don't have it yet, do not worry.

-Run `yarn run dev` when developping, and open `html/test.html` file.
+Run `yarn run dev` when developping, and open `html/test.html` file, **using `http://localhost:8080/html/test.html`**.
-In this mode, each time you change a js file in `src`, webpack will automatically rebuild the project, and it will be available for testing at once.
+In this mode, each time you change a js file in `src`, webpack will automatically rebuild the project, and the page will automatically update.

 ### How to write code